prathithi807/prathithi807/README.md

 ---

 ### 🌱 About Me
-- 🎓 I am passionate about **Data Science, Machine Learning, and Web Development**
+- 🎓 Passionate about **Data Science, Machine Learning, and Web Development**
-- 💡 I love **solving real-world problems** using data and AI
+- 💡 Love **solving real-world problems** using data and AI
 - 🚀 Currently learning **advanced Python, ML, and Big Data tools**

 ---